 What happens when the school refutes the doctor’s diagnosis?

-You’d be surprised how many times I've been in an IEP meeting a teacher or administrator refuses to accept the diagnosis.
-I once attended a meeting where there the teacher gleefully stated that she disagreed with a dyslexia diagnosis from a doctor who had not only dedicated his life to the study of reading challenges but had been a founding member of state's first dyslexia clinic at a major hospital.
-It was one of my more dumbfounded moments.
+You won't believe the number of times I've attended an IEP meeting where a teacher or admin has rejected a given diagnosis. 😲🙅♀️ For instance, I was once present at a meeting where a teacher cheerfully dismissed a dyslexia diagnosis from a dedicated doctor.
+This expert had not only devoted his life to studying reading difficulties but was also a founding member of our state's pioneer dyslexia clinic at a renowned hospital.
+I was utterly flabbergasted! 🤯💔